Department of Art and Art History (GRAD)

 Course Work

-Ph.D. students entering with an M.A. in art history or closely related field take a total of nine courses, at least four of which are research seminars (900-level), plus a final course, ARTH 994 (Doctoral Dissertation).
+Ph.D. students entering with an M.A. in art history or closely related field take a total of nine courses, at least four of which are research seminars (700-level or above) taken within the department (ARTH course designation).
+The final course is ARTH 994 (Doctoral Dissertation).
 Two of the nine courses may be taken in other departments as electives for supplementary and complementary studies.

 Ph.D. students entering without an M.A. take a total of 15 courses, plus a final course, ARTH 994 (Doctoral Dissertation).
 The required courses normally include ARTH 850 (Methods in Art Historical Research) and the Writing Seminar (ARTH 991), with a Professional Development Course (ARTH 852) strongly recommended.
-Of the remaining courses, at least six must be research seminars (900-level).
+Of the remaining courses, at least six must be research seminars (700-level or above) taken within the department (ARTH course designation).

 Electing to Pursue an External Minor